hozestooo/Student-Registration-System-Java-/README.md

 * **From the Command Line (if applicable, e.g., for simple projects or if a JAR is built):**
     1. Compile the Java source files (ensure the JDBC driver is in the classpath):
         ```sh
         javac -cp "path/to/your/jdbc_driver.jar:."
-YourMainClass.java # (and other .java files or use wildcards; use ; instead of : on Windows for classpath)
+YourMainClass.java #
         ```
     2. Run the application (ensure the JDBC driver is in the classpath):
         ```sh